laher/yt/hugo/content/posts/templating.md

 Go Templates only ship with a few basic functions but also provide a mechanism for applications to extend the original set.

-[yt template functions][functions] provide additional functionality specific to building websites.
+[yt scripting functions][functions] provide additional functionality specific to building websites.
 Functions are called by using their name followed by the required parameters separated by spaces.

 ### Example 1: Adding Numbers